Alien (Strapping Young Lad album): Song information

-"Love?"

 "Love?" was chosen as the sole single from the album.
 Townsend has stated that the chorus was "ripped off" from the song "City of Love" by the band Yes.
 Townsend added, "I met Jon Anderson at one point and told him.
 He seemed to find it funny."
 Allmusic described the song's chorused harmonies as "King's X from hell".
 In 2018, the band Machine Head released the album Catharsis which contained the song "Beyond the Pale", with a riff that mirrors that of "Love?" almost note by note.
 Machine Head's Robb Flynn claimed that it was accidental plagiarism, that he spoke with Devin Townsend, and Devin referenced the Yes "rip off".
 The two musicians are on good terms.

 Its accompanying music video, inspired by the cult horror film, The Evil Dead, was directed by Joe Lynch.
 The video garnered the band wider attention, and helped "Love?" become one of their most recognizable songs.
 Jed Simon admitted to having produced a video for this particular song because it had "the most commercial potential".
 "Love?" was originally one of two confirmed songs for an EP that was supposed to contain four new songs and four covers.
 Although planned for release in 2003, the EP was eventually cancelled.
 "Love?" appears on the soundtrack for the 2005 film The Cave.

-"Zen"
+"Love?" was also featured in the 2005 video game Tom Clancy's Rainbow Six: Lockdown and later, the single was featured on the in-game radio station 106.66 The Blood, in Saints Row: The Third.

 A second music video was released for the track "Zen", which would also later appear in 2007 film Shoot 'Em Up, where Clive Owen's character notices that the "Zen" music video calms a crying baby.
-The song "Love?" was featured in the 2005 video game Tom Clancy's Rainbow Six: Lockdown and later, the single was featured on the in-game radio station 106.66 The Blood, in Saints Row: The Third.